SethCatron/SethCatron/README.md

 **Entry-Level Software Developer - Recent College Graduate**

-### ⚡ Who am I?
+### ⚡ WHO AM I?
-I am a full-stack developer with a Bachelor of Arts in Computing from Texas A&M University.
+I am a full-stack developer with Bachelor of Arts in Computing from Texas A&M University.
 The amalgamation of my passion for science and technology, and the gratifying feeling of delivering successful project outcomes led me to software engineering.
-My college curriculum exposed me to various languages, tools, frameworks, and tech stacks, allowing me to hone my problem-solving skills in software development and build a unique style fueled by my love of challenge and learning new techniques.
-Additionally, overcoming health challenges ignited a deep interest in applying a holistic approach to various facets of my life.
-I aspire to pursue software development with innovative advancements that go against the grain.
+My college curriculum exposed me to various programming languages, tools, frameworks, and tech stacks, allowing me to hone my problem-solving skills in software development and develop a unique style fueled by my love of challenge and learning new techniques.
+On the other hand, my personal journey overcoming health challenges has inspired my extraneous interests of holistic health and wellness.
+My aspiration is to pursue a career within software development/engineering, blending my programming skills with innovative advancements that go against the grain.

 <hr />